open-xchange/appsuite-middleware/documentation/components/drivemail.md

 Since file attachments are not physically attached, but stored in Drive of sending user, a user can be forced to send a share link through specifying property ``com.openexchange.mail.compose.share.threshold``.
 That option accepts a threshold, which is the total number of bytes of all file attachments that are allowed to be sent physically attached.
 Once exceeded the file attachments are made accessible via a share link.

 ## External recipient locale
-The option ``com.openexchange.mail.compose.share.externalRecipientsLocale`` specifies what locale to use when composing a mail containing share information for ane xternal recipient.
+The option ``com.openexchange.mail.compose.share.externalRecipientsLocale`` specifies what locale to use when composing a mail containing share information for an external recipient.

 This option either accepts special value ``user-defined`` (that is to choose sending user's locale) or a locale identifier according to RFC 2798 and 2068; such as ``en_US``.

 ## Share attributes
-By default a user can optionally specify whether a share link has an expiry date and if (provded a expiry date is set) the associated folder is automatically deleted from Drive module if share link is expired.
+By default a user can optionally specify whether a share link has an expiry date and if (provided a expiry date is set) the associated folder is automatically deleted from Drive module if share link is expired.

 An administrator can enforce, whether an expiry date and an accompanying auto-delete flag is required.

  - ``com.openexchange.mail.compose.share.requiredExpiration`` (default id ``false``).
-If set to ``true``, the user is required to specifiy an expiry date for the created share link.
+If set to ``true``, the user is required to specify an expiry date for the created share link.
 Otherwise sending the mail is rejected.
  - ``com.openexchange.mail.compose.share.forceAutoDelete`` (default id ``false``).
 If set to ``true``, the files/folder associated with the share will be automatically deletes once the share link expires.